7span/flutter-launchpad-docs/docs/app_ui/about.md

 ### Accessing Buttons 🔵 ( Molecule Level )

-- In the Dashing-Kit, There's file named app_button.dart that includes all the types and variations of the Buttons that you'll need in the entire App.
+- In the DashingKit, There's file named app_button.dart that includes all the types and variations of the Buttons that you'll need in the entire App.
 - You can go into that file and configure the buttons as per your App's design.

 Example of using a button: